rks101/egnet/README.md

 ## nmap

-nmap can be used to study network and ports (services) that are open or functional.
+Network Mapper nmap can be used to study networks and ports (services) that are open, closed, filtered, or functional.

 ```
 $ nmap -p 1-1024 eg.iitjammu.ac.in